-- Follow the driver's directions at all times; - Enter and leave the vehicle in an orderly manner; - Keep feet, backpacks, instrument cases, and other objects out of the aisle and rear exit door; - Not eat or drink while on the bus; - Not deface the vehicle or its equipment; - Not put head, hands, arms, legs, or an object out of any window; and Wait for the driver's signal in order to leave or cross in front of the vehicle.
+- Follow the driver's directions at all times. - Enter and leave the vehicle in an orderly manner. - Scan your Transportation ID when getting on and off the bus. - Follow the seating arrangement as directed by the bus driver. - If the vehicle is equipped with seatbelts, scholars must put them on before the vehicle moves. - Keep feet, backpacks, instrument cases, and other objects out of the aisle and rear exit door. - Not eat or drink while on the bus. - Not deface the vehicle or its equipment. - Not put head, hands, arms, legs, or an object out of any window, and - Wait for the driver's signal in order to leave or cross in front of the vehicle.